6 tips for securing IoT apps from risk | TechAhead

 How to ensure IoT security

 IoT security must be implemented at multiple levels.
-The most important task is of course securing the devices that make up the IoT ecosystem.
-Next comes the communication channels between the devices and then the cloud, where data is stored.
+The most crucial task is securing the devices that make up the IoT ecosystem.
+Next comes the communication channels between the network-connected devices and the cloud, where data is stored.
 As IoT is a relatively new technology, the standard protocol for communication between the devices is still being developed by the formation of IoT alliances.

-As an IoT provider, whatever the product or service you offer, you must use the latest and strongest available protocols as per the use case.
-After the devices and communication channels are secured, data privacy and integrity must be taken care of.
-And last but not the least, all web, mobile and cloud applications built on the IoT network must be completely secure.
+As an IoT provider, whatever the product or service you offer, you must use the latest and strongest available protocols per the use case.
+Data privacy and integrity must be taken care of after the networked devices and communication channels are secured.
+Last, all web, mobile, and cloud applications built on the IoT must be completely secure.

-Here we discuss some of the ways to take care multi-layer IoT security:
+Here we discuss some of the ways to take care of multi-layer IoT security:

 Use strong, non-default passwords to enhance IoT Security

-Saying this seems childish but strong passwords are always the first line of defense against any security threat.
-But it is also a fact that many organizations continue using the default passwords and thus, launching brute force attacks on such devices becomes just a matter of time.
+Saying this seems childish, but strong passwords are always the first defense against any security threat.
+But it is also a fact that many organizations continue using the default passwords; thus, launching brute force attacks on such vulnerable devices is just a matter of time.

 Here is what can be easily done to overcome this challenge:

-• Hardware manufacturers must stop shipping the IoT devices with default passwords.
-How difficult can it be to intimate the username and password to the customers in separate communication via, say, Email?
-If financial Institutions handing out debit and credit cards to their customers can do this securely, surely the hardware manufacturers can too.
-The system is already in place, it’s just a matter of adoption.
+• Hardware manufacturers must stop shipping IoT devices with default passwords.
+How difficult can it be to intimate the username and password to the customers in separate communication via Email?
+If financial Institutions handing out debit and credit cards to their customers can do this securely, surely the hardware manufacturers can, too.
+The system is already in place; it’s just a matter of adoption.

 • After installation, the user must be forced to change the default password the first time the device is switched on.
-In smart offices or homes where the device may be accessed by multiple users, continuing with the default password seems intuitive as well as easy.
-However, it can spell doom for IoT security, devices as well as the network.
+In smart offices or homes where the device may be accessed by multiple users, continuing with the default password seems intuitive and easy.
+However, it can spell doom for IoT security, devices, and the network.

-• Passwords used must be strong and should comprise of a combination of numbers, letters, and special characters, however difficult they are to remember.
-And then again, the users don’t need to remember all the passwords; they can simply be noted down in an easily accessible place.
+• Passwords must be strong and comprise a combination of numbers, letters, and special characters, however difficult they are to remember.
+And then again, the users don’t need to remember all the passwords; they can be noted in an easily accessible place.

-Update devices regularly without backdoors to secure IoT devices
+Update connected devices regularly without backdoors to secure IoT devices

-Passive attacks are used by hackers to explore devices and networks to analyze traffic and enumerate vulnerabilities.
+Hackers use passive attacks to explore devices and networks to analyze traffic and enumerate vulnerabilities.
 The data gathered through passive attacks can then be used for the active attack where a user or the network is compromised.

-Making the end-users of the IoT ecosystem aware of security issues is an important cog in the wheel of IoT security.
-They must be educated about the issues that may arise due to the use of default passwords for convenience or counterfeit devices to save a couple of bucks.
+Making the end-users of the IoT ecosystem aware of security issues is an essential cog in the wheel of IoT security.
+They must be educated about the problems caused by using default passwords for convenience or counterfeit devices to save a couple of bucks.

-As you can surmise from the story we began with, end-users and their devices are the weakest links in the whole IoT network.
-Attackers know this and try to hack the network and the devices connected to it via them.
+As you can surmise from the story we began with, end-users and their devices are the weakest links in the IoT network.
+Attackers know this and try to hack the Internet of Things network and the devices connected to it via them.

 These are some ways in which end users can ensure better IoT security:

-• Using strong passwords that are tough to crack and keeping them in a notebook rather than using a password manager.
+• Use stong and tough 16-Digit passwords and keep them in a notebook rather than using a password manager.
 Passwords must be changed regularly, maybe even once a month.

-• Disabling plug and play features can improve the security of IoT devices because universal plug and play protocols assume that all requests for access come from a trusted source.
-Which is an ideal but not exactly the correct scenario, as we all know?
+• Disabling plug-and-play features can improve the security of IoT devices because universal plug-and-play protocols assume that all requests for access come from a trusted source.
+As we all know, which is an ideal but not the correct scenario?

-• IoT networks must be exclusive to the users within the house and inaccessible for outsiders.
+• IoT networks must be exclusive to the users within the house and inaccessible to outsiders.

-• Devices need to be updated regularly, hence they should not mind facing a small amount of downtime if required in order to introduce security updates.
+• Devices need to be updated regularly; hence, they should not mind facing a small downtime if required to introduce security updates.

 Securing communication channels

 All the devices in an IoT ecosystem communicate with each other and with cloud apps or services.
-It is important to ensure that these communications are completely secure.
-The ideal scenario would be to encrypt all messages before sending them over the network and using strong TLS protocols.
+It is essential to ensure that these communications are completely secure.
+The ideal scenario would be to encrypt all messages before sending them over the network and using robust TLS protocols.

 Encrypting all the messages may not be possible because not all devices are equipped to do so.
-For sending encrypted messages devices need to have a minimum level of processing capabilities, which drives their costs.
-This challenge can be circumvented by putting constrained devices on a different network, whose messages can be encrypted by router before sending over the external network.
+For sending encrypted messages, devices must have a minimum level of processing capabilities, which drives their costs.
+This challenge can be circumvented by putting constrained devices on a different network, whose messages can be encrypted by a router before being sent over the external network.
 Putting them on separate networks also makes them less vulnerable to passive attacks.

-Communication channels can also be secured by using firewalls, ensuring the physical security of routers and gateways, turning off OS features not in use, randomly generated OTP for identification and authorization, etc. You will be surprised to know that many in-house security incidents occur simply because the device was easy to access physically.
+Firewalls can also secure communication channels, ensuring the physical security of routers and gateways, turning off OS features not in use, randomly generating OTP for identification and authorization of devices, etc. You will be surprised to know that many in-house security incidents occur simply because the device is easy to access physically.

-Data storage must always be according to compliance with the legal and regulatory frameworks in force where the business is operating or its customers reside.
+Data storage must always comply with the legal and regulatory frameworks in force where the business is operating or its customers reside.
 However, this can be resource-intensive in terms of cost, time, and personnel requirements, which leads many organizations to be lax about it.
 But this wreaks havoc on the overall IoT security.
 Here are some suggestions for ensuring data privacy:

 Detecting and managing vulnerabilities